EvotecIT/PSEventViewer/Docs/README.md

 Show-EVXEvent uses one normalized report snapshot for every selected output.
 A Type owns its source channels and event IDs; LogName is reserved for generic event queries.

+Typed and custom definitions render only their domain fields.
+Composite types keep each leaf schema in a separate table and Excel worksheet, while Event Provenance retains the technical Windows event context.

 ### [Start-EVXWatcher](Start-EVXWatcher.md)
 Starts real-time monitoring of Windows Event Logs with customizable filters and actions.